golemfactory/golem-docs/src/pages/docs/creators/golem-workers/create-node.md

 - `golem_workers.work.run_in_shell`: A general-purpose command for executing shell commands on the node.
 It’s versatile and can be used for tasks like downloading files, setting up environments, or running services.
-An example of its usage is in the [Stable Diffusion example](/docs/creators/golem-workers/sd-example), where this command is used to download and launch the Stable Diffusion model via Automatic1111.
+An example of its usage is in the [Stable Diffusion example](/docs/creators/golem-workers/sd-example), where this command is used to download the Stable Diffusion model and launch the Automatic1111 web ui.

 - `golem_workers.work.prepare_and_run_ssh_server`: Sets up the SSH environment on the node, configuring secure connections between the node and the Golem-Workers server.